anttiranta/thefacebook-backend/README.md

 # thefacebook-backend

-Old school Facebook (friends and photos app)
+Old school Facebook (friends and photos app).
+Under construction.

 ## Requirements

 - User should be able to register by giving his/her name, username and password.
 - It should be possible to locate the user's profile page with the username.
 Eg. https://app.net/users/profile-username
 - User can search other users with name.
-- User can send friend requests to other users
+- User can send friend requests to other users.
 - User knows his/her friends.
 - User can view received friend requests.
 Friend request should display the name of the sender and creation time.
 - If friend request is accepted, user is added to friends.
 It should be also possible to deny the friend request.
 - Each user has a photo gallery.
 User can add photos to gallery and also remove them.
 - Photo album can contain max.
-10 photos
+10 photos.
 - Each photo also contains textual description, which is displayed with the image.
 - User can set one photo as his/her profile image.
 - Each user as their personal "wall".
 All users can send messages to the wall.